 Editor’s note: Given this November’s US presidential election and the Catholic Church’s immense stake in the outcome, we are publishing a series of excerpts from N4CM Chairman Dr Stephen D Mumford’s book, American Democracy and the Vatican.
-In Chapter 7, titled “The Origins of Vatican Power in America: A Guide for Population and National Security Specialists”, Dr Mumford takes a close look at the origins of power of the Vatican in America and shows why this power is threatened by population growth control.
-The chapter, excerpted below, is as relevant and revealing today as it was when the book was first published in 1984.
+In the following Chapter 7, “The Origins of Vatican Power in America: A Guide for Population and National Security Specialists”, Dr Mumford takes a close look at the origins of power of the Vatican in America and shows why this power is threatened by population growth control.
+This chapter is as relevant and revealing today as it was when the book was first published in 1984.
 Chapter 4 is here.
 Chapter 5 is here.
 Chapter 8 is here.
 Chapter 10 is here.

 Chapter 7: The Origins of Vatican Power in America: A Guide for Population and National Security Specialists